AMICUS CLINIC

 8. Appearance two weeks following procedure.
 Residual swelling gradually resolves over the next few months.

-Gynecomastia treated with liposuction and direct excision through intra-areolar incision under general anesthesia.
+Gynecomastia treated with liposuction and direct excision through intra-areolar incision under local anesthesia.

 Before: Fatty and glandular excess with good recoil of skin